Velocity-Developer/newads/DEPLOYMENT_GUIDE.md

 - `new_terms_negative_0click` - Stores zero-click search terms
 - `new_frasa_negative` - Stores individual phrases extracted from terms

+**Database Schema Updates:**
+- `notif_telegram` field is now an ENUM with values: 'sukses', 'gagal' (previously boolean)
+- This field tracks Telegram notification status for each record

 ### 2. Environment Configuration

 Copy the environment variables from `.env.example` to your `.env` file and configure: